 You don’t really have to be a trained psychotherapist to realize your parent is trying to live your life, too because her life was miserable.
 Watch out if your mom or dad is neglecting you, ignoring your feelings, or treating you like you are forced to serve them or give them something.

-According to www.thenarcissisticlife.com, a narcissistic parent favoritizes.
-He will have a child who is the favorite child, called ‘golden child’ who can do no wrong.
-The other child will take the blame for everything that happens in the family, also called ‘scapegoat’.
+According to www.thenarcissisticlife.com, a narcissistic parent chooses a favorite child to focus on.
+This child is called the ‘golden child’ who can do no wrong.
+The other child of the family will take the blame for everything that happens, also called the ‘scapegoat’.

-If you ask your parent to not call you during the evening when you’re busy writing or resting after the work day, he will continue to call.
+If you ask your parent to not call you during the evening when you’re busy working or resting after the work day, she will pretend to not hear you.
 Why?
-You asking him something undermines his power and sense of control he has over you.
-You cannot ask him to treat you like a human being with feelings, thoughts and a life different from him.
+You asking her something undermines her power and sense of control she has over you.
+You cannot ask her to treat you like a human being with feelings, thoughts and a life independent of her.

-He lives life through you, through your thoughts and your emotions.
-He is enmeshed with you, thus, boundaries for him don’t have any meaning.
-However if you want to work at setting strong boundaries, check out my post ‘How to set boundaries and protect your beautiful self’.
+She lives life through you, through your thoughts and your emotions.
+She is enmeshed with you, thus, boundaries for her don’t have any meaning.
+However, if you want to work at setting strong boundaries, check out my post ‘How to set boundaries and protect your beautiful self’.
 You can also continue with part two of the post entitled, ‘What to do when someone doesn’t respect your boundaries’.

 I would also advise you to ask the help of a therapist so you can work on your boundaries.
 Having narcissistic parents can make one confused whether boundaries are important.
 The truth is, they are!
 They are actually the milestone of a healthy relationship.
 Without boundaries, you can’t have a meaningful relationship with a friend, partner or with that old the lady neighbor who loves to look at you through the peep-hole.

-17. He has children to gain attention, praise, recognition or to have someone who’ll take care of him when he’s old
+17. She has children to gain attention, praise, recognition or to have someone who’ll take care of her when she’s old

 This is a tough one!
 One of my friends told me once that all she heard from her mother was that she had children so she won’t have to grow old alone and will be taken care of if she will get sick.
 Imagine this: a person who is making babies for the sole purpose of using them as nurses when they’re too old to fend for themselves.
 It can’t get more narcissistic than this!